limatgans/using-git/README.md

 In short,
 - `git revert` is the best tool for undoing shared public changes
 - `git reset` is best used for undoing local private changes

+## Forking a Repository

+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

+More on Forking could be found here (https://help.github.com/en/articles/fork-a-repo)

 ## Further Reading / Sources:
 1. [Git-Branching: Branches in a Nutshell](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)